-PSYC 472 Psychopharmacology
+PSYC 472 Psychopharmacology 3 hours

 Introduction to psychopharmacology and the mechanisms of drug action in the brain and on the body, including: the fundamentals of pharmacokinetics, pharmacodynamics, neuroanatomy, neurotransmission, tolerance and dependence.
 Major drug classes covered are sedative-hypnotics, anxiolytics, psychostimulants, opiates, hallucinogens, antipsychotics, antidepressants, and mood stabilizers.
 Cross-listed as BIOL 472.
+Prerequisites: Junior standing; six hours of PSYC or BIOL coursework.

-Prerequisite: Junior standing.
-PSYC 480 Group Process 3 hours Psychotherapeutic techniques used in small and large-group interventions, including reviews of the current research, legal and ethical issues associated with paraprofessional and professional practice.
+PSYC 480 Group Process 3 hours

+Psychotherapeutic techniques used in small and largegroup interventions, including reviews of the current research, legal and ethical issues associated with paraprofessional and professional practice.
 Prerequisites: PSYC 101 and PSYC 460.

 PSYC 495 Integrative Psychology 3 hours Required as a culminating experience prior to graduation.
 Capstone course integrating prior learning, exploring current research and contemporary issues in psychology.
 Writing intensive.
 Students enrolled in this senior seminar are required to take the Major Field Test for Psychology.
 Grade of C or higher is required for this course and all prerequisite courses.
-Prerequisites: Senior standing, Psychology major; PSYC 101, BIOL/SOCI/ PSYC 324, BIOL/SOCI/PSYC 325, PSYC 381 and any additional 18 hours of psychology courses..
+Prerequisites: Senior standing, Psychology major; PSYC 101, PSYC/BIOI/SOCI 324, PSYC/ SOCI 325, PSYC 381 and any additional 18 hours of Psychology courses.

-PSYC 499 Internship
+PSYC 499 Advanced Psychology 1-3 hours Internship

 An opportunity for students to practice acquired skills under close supervision in a professional environment.
 Permission to enroll in an internship must be obtained from a full-time psychology instructor at least one semester prior to enrollment.
-Maximum of three hours allowed per semester and maximum of six hours allowed over the course of the degree.
-Prerequisites: Cumulative GPA 3.0 or higher, senior standing.
-One hour credit awarded for each 45 clock hours.
+Maximum of three hours of PSYC 499 allowed per semester, with a maximum of six hours over the course of the degree.
+Students must complete 45 hours of experiential work for each semester hour.
+Course is graded S (satisfactory) or U (unsatisfactory).
+Prerequisites: Nine hours of PSYC coursework; 3.0 GPA in PSYC courses; cumulative 3.0 GPA.
+Corequisite: Senior standing.